oschwengers/tadrep/README.md

 ### Input

 TaDReP accepts bacterial draft genome assemblies in (zipped) fasta format.
-Complete reference plasmid sequences are provided either as a multi Fasta file or a custom database.
-For the latter, please read the [database](#database) section below.
+Complete reference plasmid sequences are created either by downloading a public plasmid database (RefSeq / PLSDB) or extracting them from local files.
+For the latter, please read the [extract](#extract) section below.

 ### Output

-Per draft genome
 For each draft genome TaDReP writes a TSV summary file providing all detected reference plasmids and aligned genome contigs.
 For each reference plasmid that was detected in a draft assembly, ordered and rearranged contigs are exported as mere contigs and as a single pseudomolecule sequence combining contigs separated by multiple `N`.
 Furthermore, for each reconstructed plasmid, the reference plasmid backbone and all contig alignments are visualized as `PDF`.